Mr. Justice John Laskin

 Domenic is an advocate before all levels of courts and administrative tribunals.
 He has appeared in a number of complex matters in both a trial and appellate capacity.

-Between 2007 and 2010, Domenic was a member of the Firm's Executive Committee and held the position of Firm Managing Partner, Internal.
+Between 2007 and 2010, Domenic was a member of his firm’s Executive Committee and held the position of Firm Managing Partner, Internal.
+He is currently a member of Gowling WLG’s Board of Trustees.

-Domenic is also Honorary Counsel to REACH, a national non-profit, charitable organization for persons with disabilities.
+Domenic is also Honourary Counsel to REACH, a non-profit, charitable organization for persons with disabilities.

 Richard Halpern was admitted to the Law Society of Upper Canada in 1984 and has practiced law with Thomson Rogers since his call to the bar.
 He graduated from the University of Toronto in 1979 with a Bachelor of Arts degree and graduated in 1982 from the University of Windsor with his LLB.
 Richard also completed a Masters Degree (LLM) in Civil Litigation in 1998 at Osgoode Hall Law School.